Safeguarding Information during Covid-19 School Closure

 Keeping Your Children Safe in School

-Our primary concern is to ensure all children at Chilton feel HAPPY and SAFE with us.
+Our primary concern is to ensure all children at Martello feel HAPPY and SAFE with us.
 If we can do this, then all of our children will be successful in their learning journey.

 To view our Safeguarding policies please visit our Policies page: